rafaelrcamargo/ds/docs/README.md

 ds
 ```

-> This is akin to docker stats but with beautiful real-time charts. 📊
+> This is akin to docker stats.

 For more options, you can run: